BeckResearchLab/llmao/docs/user_stories.md

 - Learn more about toxicology data
 - Check the dose
 - Confirm safety requirements
 - Acessible for all skill levels

-## Components:
+## Component Specifications:
-- Data loading
+Name: Document loaders
+  What it does: Load data from a source, LC loaders: csv, html, json, md, pdf Inputs (with type information)
+  Outputs (with type information)
+  Components used:
+  Side effects: memory consumption

-- Text splitter
+Name: Text splitter
+  What it does: Transform large text data into smaller pieces Inputs (with type information)
+  Outputs (with type information)
+  Components used:
+  Side effects:

-- Data Storage/Embedding
+Name: Data Storage/Embedding
+  What it does:
+  Inputs (with type information)
+  Outputs (with type information)
+  Components used:
+  Side effects:

-- Data Retrieval
+Name: Data Retrieval
+  What it does:
+  Inputs (with type information)
+  Outputs (with type information)
+  Components used:
+  Side effects:

-- Answer Generation
+Name: Answer Generation
+  What it does:
+  Inputs (with type information)
+  Outputs (with type information)
+  Components used:
+  Side effects:

-- Prompt
+Name: Prompt Generation
-- Jupyter notebook
+  What it does:
+  Inputs (with type information)
+  Outputs (with type information)
+  Components used:
+  Side effects:

+Name: Model

-- Database
+Name: Database
+  What it does:
+  Inputs (with type information)
+  Outputs (with type information)
+  Components used:
+  Side effects: